Judaism and peace: Opposition to Violence

-Judaism opposes violence

 The philosophy of nonviolence has roots in Judaism, going back to the Jerusalem Talmud of the middle third century.
 While absolute nonviolence is not a requirement of Judaism, the religion so sharply restricts the use of violence, that nonviolence often becomes the only way to fulfilling a life of truth, justice and peace, which Judaism considers to be the three tools for the preservation of the world.

 Jewish law (past and present) does not permit any use of violence unless it is in self-defense.
 Any person that even raises his hand in order to hit another person is called "evil."